 DevOps is the set of practices that combines software development (dev) and IT operations (ops).
 It aims to allow teams to collaborate and work together to shorten the development lifecycle and evolve from delivering software on a slow, periodic basis to rapid, continuous updates.
-When DevOps started, each team bought their own tools in isolation, leading to a "Bring Your Own DevOps" environment.
+When DevOps started, each team bought their own tools in isolation, leading to a "Siloed DevOps" environment.
 The next evolution was standardizing company-wide on the same tool for each stage across the DevOps lifecycle.
-However, these tools were not connected, leading to a "Best in Class DevOps" environment.
+However, these tools were not connected, leading to a "Fragmented DevOps" environment.
 Companies tried to remedy this fragmentation and inefficiency by manually integrating these DevOps point solutions together defining the next phase: "DIY DevOps."